MicrosoftDocs/azure-devops-docs/docs/organizations/security/allow-list-ip-url.md

 ## SSH connections

-If you need to connect to Git repositories on Azure DevOps with SSH, you need to allow requests to port 22 for the following:
+If you need to connect to Git repositories on Azure DevOps with SSH, you need to allow requests to port 22 for the following IP addresses:

 - `ssh.dev.azure.com`
 - `vs-ssh.visualstudio.com`